- Key preparations

 Add Samba share for direct file access

-For native file system access to Nextcloud data, add a Samba container sharing the same data directory.
+For native file system access to Nextcloud data, add another share to the existing Samba configuration.

 [nextcloud]